 Although a spin-related area is encouraged, its connection does not have to be direct.
 Spin is linked directly or indirectly to a very broad area of solid state physics and materials science.
 Hence, besides typical spintronics fields, most areas of condensed matter physics are being considered as potential workshop topics as well.

-The proposals should arrive before October 30th of a given calendar year for full consideration for the next calendar year.
+The proposals should arrive at least 8-9 months before the intended date for full consideration.
 Although there is no formal limit on the length of the proposal; we recommend to keep things within three to four pages.

 Currently we have three possible formats:

 - SPICE workshops or schools: these workshops should merge different fields or areas that typically have not interacted strongly before or be on a very active emergent topic.